SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

    <- The remembered direction is still .west

-When ``rememberedDirection`` is assigned the value of ``currentDirection``, it is actually set to a copy of that value.
+When ``rememberedDirection`` is assigned the value of ``currentDirection``, it's actually set to a copy of that value.
 Changing the value of ``currentDirection`` thereafter does not affect the copy of the original value that was stored in ``rememberedDirection``.